-State-level event dropout rates for public high school students are calculated using data from 1993 through 2008 from the CCD.
-The rates reported in this publication reflect the percentage of public school students who were enrolled in grades 9-12 at some point during the 2007-08 school year but were not enrolled in school in October 2008 and had not earned a high school diploma or completed a state- or district-approved education program.
-Some state or district education programs include special education programs and district- or state-sponsored GED programs.
-State event dropout rates are useful for evaluating the performance of public high school systems in reporting states.
+State-level event dropout rates for public high school students are calculated using data from 1993 through 2009 from the CCD.
+The 2009 rate reported in this publication reflects the percentage of public school students who were enrolled in grades 9-12 at some point during the 2008-09 school year, but were not enrolled in school in October 2009 and had not earned a high school diploma or completed a state- or district-approved education program.17 Rates for prior years were calculated in a similar manner.18 State event dropout rates are useful for evaluating the performance of public high school systems in reporting states.
 They do not include information about individuals outside the public school system.
-Rates are presented for the District of Columbia and 49 states that submitted data that could be reported for the 2007-08 school year; a "reporting states" rate was calculated based on data from the reporting states (table 5).
-Dropout counts from Vermont were suppressed due to a high frequency of missing data.
+Rates are presented for the District of Columbia and the 50 states for the 2008-09 school year (table 5).

-• State event dropout rates for 9th- through 12th-grade public high school students: The 2007-08 CCD event dropout rates ranged from 1.7 percent in Indiana and New Jersey to 7.5 percent in Louisiana (table 5).
-In all, event dropout rates for public school students in grades 9-12 were lower than 3 percent in fifteen states: Indiana and New Jersey, 1.7 percent; Idaho, 2.0 percent; Alabama, 2.2 percent; South Dakota and Wisconsin, 2.3 percent; North Dakota, 2.4 percent; Kansas and Nebraska, 2.5 percent; Pennsylvania, 2.6 percent; Virginia, 2.7 percent; Connecticut, Kentucky, and Minnesota, 2.8 percent; and Iowa, 2.9 percent.
-Six states had event dropout rates of 6 percent or more: Delaware, 6.0 percent; Michigan, 6.2 percent; Colorado, 6.4 percent; Arizona, 6.7 percent; Alaska, 7.3 percent; and Louisiana, 7.5 percent.
+• State event dropout rates for 9th- through 12th-grade public high school students: The 2008-09 CCD event dropout rates ranged from 1.1 percent in Wyoming to 11.5 percent in Illinois (table 5).
+In all, event dropout rates for public high school students in grades 9-12 were lower than 3 percent in 19 states: Wyoming, 1.1 percent; Alabama, 1.5 percent; Idaho, 1.6 percent; New Jersey, 1.6 percent; Indiana, 1.7 percent; New Hampshire, 1.7 percent; South Dakota, 1.8 percent; Minnesota, 1.9 percent; Kansas, 2.1 percent; Pennsylvania, 2.3 percent; Wisconsin, 2.3 percent; Nebraska, 2.4 percent; North Dakota, 2.5 percent;